Resident Evil 2 – 1998 Developer Interview

 Kamiya: In the first Resident Evil, Barry doesn’t appear when you play Jill, and Rebecca doesn’t appear when you play Chris.
 The two scenarios are completely independent stories.
 However, by the end of that development, the truth is we were already thinking about having one story that is shown through multiple perspectives.
 When we first started making Resident Evil 2, though, we didn’t have a system like that.
 At a certain point we scrapped everything we had done and went completely back to the drawing board, and it was then that the Zapping System got added.

-—When you say you scrapped everything, I assume you’re talking about the legendary Resident Evil 1.5, which was discussed very briefly in game magazines last year.
+—When you say you scrapped it all, I assume you’re talking about the legendary Resident Evil 1.5, which was discussed very briefly in game magazines last year.

 Kamiya: We had Sugimura, a professional screenwriter, take a look at the completed scenarios from 1.5.
 That was actually his first point of contact with the development.
-Anyway, when he read them, he said “You should probably re-write these again.”
+When he read them, he said “You should probably re-write these again.”
 Resident Evil 1.5 was actually about 70% complete then… (laughs)

 —What were some of the specific problems you saw with the story/scenarios in 1.5, Sugimura?